Ray Mercer

 Raymond Anthony Mercer (born April 4, 1961) is an American former professional boxer, kickboxer, and mixed martial artist who competed from 1989 to 2009.
 As an amateur, he won the heavyweight gold medal at the 1988 Summer Olympics.

-In 1991, Mercer captured the WBO heavyweight title and later successfully defended it against Tommy Morrison whom he previously decisioned 5-0 during 1988 Summer Olympics trials.
+In 1991, Mercer captured the WBO heavyweight world title and later successfully defended it against Tommy Morrison whom he previously decisioned 5-0 during 1988 Summer Olympics trials.
 He subsequently vacated the belt.
 Mercer was nicknamed "Merciless" for his punching power and aggressive fighting style, a moniker that followed him throughout his professional career.

 In 2004, Mercer competed in a kickboxing match against four-time K-1 Japan tournament champion Musashi, losing by unanimous decision.

-In 2009, he made a brief appearance in mixed martial arts, defeating former two-time UFC heavyweight champion Tim Sylvia by first-round knockout.
+In 2009, he made a brief appearance in mixed martial arts, defeating former two-time UFC heavyweight champion Tim Sylvia by first-round knockout, earning a Bazzie Award for Upset of the Year.

 Early life

 Mercer is the son of retired NCO Raymond Mercer Sr. and spent his childhood in Fort Benning, Georgia and Hanau, West Germany as part of a military family.
 He later recalled:

 "As a kid I was a little hardheaded.
 I had a tough time in school until my father, Raymond, he was a mechanic in the military, got me straight.
 When he was in the field, whether at Fort Benning, Georgia, or in Germany, I'd take advantage of my mother and act up.
 My father tried to get me to play some kind of sports.
 I was negative.
 Team sports wasn't in my blood.
 I'd come home and play Go-Karts or shoot BB guns or ride choppers.
 With my father, I was fishing by the age of nine and hunting by fourteen.
 We'd go for deer, rabbit, and squirrel at Fort Benning.
 My father had a good life in the military.
 I figured I'd do the same.
 I wanted to go back to Germany.
 I liked it over there."

 Mercer played high school football as a linebacker in Hanau, Germany, and later graduated from Richmond County Academy in Augusta, Georgia.
 The following year, he enlisted in the United States Army.